 This article first appeared in the From the Editor column of the Christian Research Journal, volume 28, number 2 (2005).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 We sometimes receive comments or questions about an illustration, photo, or layout that we’ve used with a feature article in the Journal, so I thought it would be interesting and beneficial to explain our design process and the reasoning behind it.
 This will, hopefully, provide some insight into the Journal’s artistic vision and motivation.

 The Journal’s design objective, in one sentence, is to reflect visually the content and themes of the articles we publish.
 The mission of the Journal is to equip readers for an informed response to new religious movements and contemporary apologetics issues.
 This is a rather unique task in the periodical publishing world, and our articles are unique as well.
 They touch on a broad range of topics and often deal with provocative issues.
 They expose things and explain things.
 Sometimes they describe a battle of ideas and sometimes they engage in it.
 Occasionally, by exposing non-Christian beliefs and practices, they make some people uncomfortable.
 They are (hopefully) always stimulating, but not always soothing.
 They challenge believers and unbelievers to think about what is below the surface and beyond the emotional.
 The Journal’s design supports the articles.